testmailtt/webhook.site/docs/api.markdown

 !!! note
     Please note that fair use guidelines and other limitations apply as described by the [Terms of Service](https://webhook.site/terms).

-At its core, Webhook.site takes your data (HTTP requests) and returns it back to you, and also letting you execute various actions based on the contents with [Custom Actions](/custom-actions.html).

 Base URL: `https://webhook.site`.

 We recommend that you set the Accept header to `application/json`.